- Policy Areas

 The varied examples of crimes listed below emphasise the need for interconnected policy solutions in ending their associated impunity:

-The search for justice after the occurrence of these crimes is interconnected by nature to other policy solutions highlighted by the Global Policy Action Plan.
+The search for justice after the occurrence of these crimes is interconnected by nature to other policy solutions.
 Future-just policies which achieve nuclear disarmament, restore the health of our oceans and reverse deforestation, among others, all work in parallel in the aim of ensuring adequate legal representation for future generations in our justice systems.

 Nuclear Weapons - A Crime against Future Generations